Time Series Terminal Whitepaper

 For example, if we decide on using the threshold 0.05, when the computed p-value is at least 0.05, we will not reject the hypothesis; when it is below 0.05, we reject it.
 For our sample, the computed p-value 0.0013 is below 0.05, so we reject the hypothesis that the predicted conditional distribution is good.
 But if we decide on using the threshold 0.001, we will not reject the hypothesis.

 On financial data, in addition, we can perform a synthetic trading backtest to show the goodness.
-Below is how we do it.
-Each model from its predicted conditional distribution makes a vote of "up", "down" or "undecided", for the direction of movement from the calculation time to the specific forecast horizon.
-We then tally the votes.
-For example, with the Invesco Nasdaq-100 ETF as the forecast target and 2-day forecast horizon,
+We follow the second way of aggregation: each model from its predicted conditional distribution makes a vote of "up", "down" or "undecided", for the direction of movement from the calculation time to the target forecast time.
+We then tally the majority vote.

 With 2-day ahead forecast horizon, under the ideal condition of no trading cost, the performances would be: